Pool Safety Barriers

 Pool safety barriers are one of the most important factors in preventing accidental drownings.
 While there are many other factors, the goal of this article is to explain the highlights of pool safety barriers.

-There should be no opening greater than 4-inches, to prevent a small child from squeezing through the opening.
-No opening greater than 1.25-inches or horizontal slats that could act as a step.
+No opening should be greater than 4-inches, to prevent a small child from squeezing through the opening.
+Additionally, no opening greater than 1.25-inches or horizontal slats that could act as a step.

 - Perimeter gates should open away from the backyard and be self-closing and self-latching.
 The latch should be on the backyard side and at least 3-inches from the top of the gate.